sherdencooper/PromptFuzz/README.md

 ### Fine-tuned Model

-You can fine-tune the model using the following scripts:
+You can fine-tuned the model using the following scripts:

 ```shell
 nohup bash ./Scripts/promptfuzz_finetune.sh &
 ```

-You can read the detailed introduction about the finetuned dataset in the [Finetune](./Finetune/README.md).
+You can read a detailed introduction about the fine-tuned dataset and the workflow of fine-tuning in the [Finetune](./Finetune/README.md).

 ### Running Focus Stage

-You can run the focus attack, the challenge focus attack, and the baseline comparison using the following scripts:
+You can run the focus attack, challenge focus attack, and baseline comparison using the following scripts:

 ```shell
 # For focus attack